 When it comes to condiments, mustard is arguably Germany’s favorite BBQ companion.
-German consumers can pick from a wide variety of mustards, ranging from sweet to extremely hot varieties, from creamy finely ground to whole grain mustards.
-Many mustards are unique to a certain region or even city or town.
-For those who like to add even more spice, horseradish is the way to go.
+German consumers possess a wide variety of mustards, ranging from sweet to hot varieties and from creamy, finely ground to whole grain mustards.
+Many mustards are unique to a certain region, or even a city or a town.
+For those who like to add even more spice, horseradish is the way to go!
 It is frequently used in Germany to give sauces, dips and marinades that extra kick!
 As far as ketchup goes, Germans have developed a special affinity with curry-flavored ketchup (Curryketchup).
 There is even a variety flavored with a complex blend of spices (Gewürzketchup).
 Curryketchup is usually enjoyed on top of a grilled sausage or bratwurst The dish, called Currywurst, is a combination which started out as an experiment.
 Over time, however, it quickly gained popularity, first in Berlin, and soon caught on as a nationally beloved fast food dish.

 Light and flavorful salads are the most popular side dishes served with barbecue or grilled foods.
 An all time favorite is, of course, German potato salad.
 This classic dish forgoes mayonnaise in favor of a fresh oil-and-vinegar dressing.
 Other popular salads include scrumptious noodle salads and different versions of coleslaw (Krautsalat) perfect for a barbecue outing!